vshiv18/mumemto/README.md

 <img src="img/logo.png" alt="logo" width="292" align="left"/>

-This tool identifies **maximal unique matches (multi-MUMs)** present across a collection of sequences.
+Mumemto identifies **maximal unique matches (multi-MUMs)** present across a collection of sequences.
 Multi-MUMs are defined as maximally matching substrings present in each sequence in a collection *exactly once*.
 Additionally, this tool can identify **multi-MEMs**, maximal exact matches present across sequences, without the uniqueness property.
 This method is uses the prefix-free parse (PFP) algorithm for suffix array construction on large, repetitive collections of text.

 This tool uses PFP to efficiently identify multi-MUM/MEMs.
 Note that this applies only to highly repetitive texts (such as a collection of closely related genomes, likely intra-species such as a pangenome).
 We plan to support multi-MUM/MEM finding in more divergent sequences (inter-species, etc.) soon, however this would be less efficient without the PFP pre-processing step.